mercedesb/team-dang-productivity/README.md

 A little repo with some handy productivity saving configuration and tools for working on Lob's Vue repos.

+## Mac apps
+- [Rectangle](https://rectangleapp.com/) - Move and resize windows in macOS using keyboard shortcuts or snap areas.
+Makes putting windows side by side on your screen so easy!
+The recommended settings are great.

 ## Editor
 [VSCode](https://code.visualstudio.com/) is my personal IDE of choice.
 This repo assumes that you are using that IDE.
 If you're not, that's cool!
 All IDEs are welcome, I just know VSCode best and can offer tips and tricks for it 🤗

+I also recommend, installing the [shell command for VSCode](https://code.visualstudio.com/docs/setup/mac) so that you can use `code` in your shell to open a directory.

 ## Extensions
 ### General